 In the case of a family emergency, please call your local Extension office during office hours.
 The Extension office staff can help you determine who to talk to at camp and what to do next.
 After office hours, call our main office number and listen to the greeting for further information at 706-864-2050.

-Medication at camp
+Medication at Camp

 PRESCRIPTION MEDS – If your child is taking prescription medication during camp, complete a Medication Summary form for the county 4-H office, which describes the medication, storage procedures, time and amount of dose.
 It’s very important that we know if your child takes prescription medication for allergies, ADD, ADHD, asthma or anything else.
 These medications affect behavior and we want to make sure they get their medication on time daily.